 The final of the 3 days… here’s how it went.

-We’ll get on to the days results in a moment, but I’m relatively happy with this little challenges achievements.
+We’ll get on to the day’s results in a moment, but I’m relatively happy with these little challenges and achievements.
 The feedback has been positive and it’s highlighted a few important things.
 As per the first post, it’s fair to say it’s shown the answers to those 3 basic questions.
-Also it highlights that you don’t need a monstrous balance to do it!
-With a little discipline, repetition and focus it’s possible to build a half decent return.
+Also, it highlights that you don’t need a monstrous balance to do it!
+With a little discipline, repetition and focus it’s possible to build a half-decent return.